-Anne is a member of the remuneration committee.
+Anne is a member of the remuneration and nominations committee.

 Appointed from 1 October 2016 for five years.

 Bob is a non-executive director of the board.

 After starting his career in the National Bus Company, Bob Holland built around 40 years' experience in transport delivery – both bus and rail industries - including six years developing Arriva's mainland European business which now has a presence in fourteen countries.
 Bob served as the Managing Director of UK Rail at Arriva plc from 2007, increasing the number of businesses to eight and a turnover of £1bn.
 He later took over responsibility for all UK operations (bus and rail) until retiring from the industry in May 2014.
 His rail experience includes responsibility for different types of business models including franchises, concessions, open access and rail maintenance businesses with all the associated operational and safety issues.